DITYAPUTRAPREMANA/mbg/README.md

 ### 📋 Detected Ingredients List
 - Lists all detected items with their calorie information
 - Each item can be individually removed from the scan result
-- Supports up to 12+ items per scan

 ### 📊 Daily Nutrition Tracking
-- Dashboard showing daily calorie intake (e.g., 1,840 / 2,200 kcal)
+- Dashboard showing daily calorie intake
-- Visual progress bars for macronutrients (Protein, Fat, Carbs)
+- Visual progress bars for macronutrients
 - Recent meal history log

 ### 🕓 Meal History
 - View past scans and logged meals
-- Organized history for easy review (e.g., Grilled Chicken Salad, Berry Oatmeal Bowl)
+- Organized history for easy review

 ---